 (2) Personal Information Management

 The Company Group handles customer addresses, names, occupations, ages, and credit card information, which are recorded and managed in ledgers in written form or by electromagnetic means.
 The Company Group has established a system that ensures appropriate protective measures for personal information.
 The Company Group has also acquired Privacy Mark certification and established internal regulations and other rules.
 It seeks continually to strengthen internal management structures, provide thorough employee training and education, and enhance information system security to improve its personal information protection management.
 The Company Group also strives to comply with the Act on the Protection of Personal Information to prevent leaks of personal information.
-The Group also maintains systems to ensure compliance with laws and regulations in other countries, including the General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), and the Personal Data Protection Act (PDPA).
+The Company Group also maintains systems to ensure compliance with laws and regulations in other countries, including the EU General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), and the Singapore Personal Data Protection Act (PDPA).

 Nevertheless, the Company Group financial results may be adversely affected, its reputation and societal standing compromised, and significant costs incurred in the event of a personal information leak.